01 of 07

 Make certain to keep the wheel revolving very slowly and support the rim's underside as you work.
 Do not overwork the clay, or the rim is very likely to collapse.
 Be certain to compress the edge of the rim with a piece of damp chamois.
 Also, clean up any slurry from the plate's floor.

 While the plate is on the wheel, you can also define the plate's sections, if desired.
-For example, in the photograph you can see I am using a wooden trimming tool to emphasize the demarcation between the floor and rim.Continue to 5 of 7 below.
+For example, in this photograph, you can see how the wooden trimming tool emphasizes the demarcation between the floor and rim.Continue to 5 of 7 below.

 05 of 07